Eligijus112/Docker-info/README.md

 ## rock-paper-scissors

-An application that combines python backend, react frontend and a postgre database for a game of rock paper scissors.0
+An application that combines python backend and react frontend for a game of rock paper scissors.

 # Frontend commands